Overview of the Removal (Deportation) Hearings Process

 • the consequences of failing to appear at scheduled hearings.

-The First Hearing: Master Calendar
+The First Hearing: Master Calendar or Scheduling

-The first hearing that the non-citizen must attend (in person, unless otherwise arranged) is known as a master calendar hearing.
+The first hearing that the non-citizen must attend (in person, unless otherwise arranged) is known as a master calendar or scheduling hearing.
 You do not need an attorney at this hearing, though it would be best to bring one.
 For an idea of what the immigration judge will say and do during this hearing, you can check the judges' Master Calendar Hearing section of the EOIR Policy Handbook.

-It is extremely important to attend this first hearing, even if you don't have an attorney and don't know whether you have any realistic defense to removal.
+It is extremely important to attend this first hearing, even if you don't have an attorney representing you and don't know whether you have any realistic defense to removal.
 If you fail to attend this or any EOIR hearing, an automatic order of removal will be issued against you.
 The consequences of such an order are severe.
-Most notably, you will be unable to return to the U.S., with any sort of visa, for ten years.
+Most notably, you will be unable to return to the U.S., with any sort of visa, for 10 years.

 Of course, you don't want to accept VR if you do have some legal basis upon which to remain in the United States.
-Even after having been placed into removal proceedings, you may be able to qualify for a green card (or argue to keep your green card) based on such grounds as
+Even after having been placed into removal proceedings, you might be able to qualify for a green card (or argue to keep your green card) based on such grounds as

 • marriage or another close family relationship to a U.S. citizen

-• cancellation of removal (available to people who have lived in the U.S. for ten years, shown good moral character, and can demonstrate that their removal would cause exceptional and extremely unusual hardship to their spouse, parent, or child who is a U.S. citizen or lawful permanent resident), or
+• cancellation of removal (available to people who have lived in the U.S. for 10 years, shown good moral character, and can demonstrate that their removal would cause exceptional and extremely unusual hardship to their spouse, parent, or child who is a U.S. citizen or lawful permanent resident), or

 The above are just a sampling of the possible defenses to removal.
 You'll want to talk to an immigration attorney for a full review of your case.
 At the master calendar hearing, you'll be able to tell the judge what sort of defense you expect to mount, and schedule a date for your merits hearing.